 Best places to stay in Uluwatu

 - Radisson Blu Bali Uluwatu has spacious, comfortable rooms – some face the ocean.
 There is a pool and even a fitness center, as well as a restaurant and a bar.
-Click here for the latest rates and here for reviews.

 - Villa Hari Indah is a lovely place, suitable for families as well as couples and solo travelers.
 Rooms are spacious, and there is a nice pool and a lush garden.
-Click here for the latest rates and here for reviews.

 - Home-Bience Hostel is an extremely budget friendly place, with well organized dorms and a nice gardens.
 Pets are allowed!
-Click here for the latest rates and here for reviews.

 For as small as it may seem, exploring Bali is easier said than done.
 Lack of public transportation means you can’t easily move around.
 Yet, the poor driving customs and the overwhelming traffic are such that I wouldn’t recommend renting a car.
 Some people who visit rent a scooter and move around that way – I haven’t.
 Alternatively, the best thing to do is hiring a private driver any time you want to go out explore.